12 Tips to Quit Smoking Pot

 Let it be noted that in most countries smoking marijuana is illegal, and in no way do I approve of or condone illicit and illegal activities.

 So you want to stop smoking reefer, eh?
-There are a variety of reasons you may want to quit.
-It could give you the job you have wanted, but was never able to get because of drug-testing.
-It can help you un-cloud your mind and get back in touch with your sober self, reaching your full mental potential.
+There are many reasons you may want to quit.
+It could give you access to the job you've always wanted but were never able to get because of drug-testing.
+It can help you un-cloud your mind and get back in touch with your sober self—allowing you to reach your full potential.
 You might want to quit because someone you love does not appreciate your habit.
-Even if you are a steady smoker just considering taking a break, if you stumbled across this page, chances are you want to quit.
+Even if you are a steady smoker who is just considering taking a break, if you've stumbled across this page, chances are you want to quit.
 You have probably looked at countless sites with countless different pieces of advice.
-Well look no more!
-In this article is a comprehensive list of tips and tricks that will have you on your way to a clear mind.
+Well, look no more!
+This article is a comprehensive list of tips and tricks, based on my own experience, that will have you on your way to a clear mind.

 1. You Have to Want to Quit

 100%.
 If only part of you wants to quit, you will find that the other part of you that doesn’t want to quit will always win out.
 You have to want to quit with all your heart and fiber of being.
 The most important step to quitting has nothing to do with the actions you take, but the attitude you hold towards it.
 You don’t need marijuana, you don’t want to smoke marijuana, and you have to hold this mindset in order to quit, or else you will find yourself relapsing over and over again.
 With quitting a habit, it’s all or nothing.
 Same with smoking weed.